markotesic/markotesic.github.io/content/current_projects/workforce_suitability/index.md

   focal_point: ""
   preview_only: false
   filename: featured.jpg
-summary: "The project develops a framework for assessing how well large language models possess the core cognitive capabilities required for human work activities.
-It links annotated AI benchmarks, model performance evaluations, and human work activities to estimate how suitable different LLMs are for specific jobs domains."
+summary: "The project develops a framework for assessing the suitability of large language models for workforce tasks.
+It links annotated AI benchmarks, model performance evaluations, LLM capability profiles, and human work activities to estimate how suitable different LLMs are for specific job domains.
+The framework can be used to inform decisions about which models to pilot for particular workforce activities."
 url_dataset: ""
 url_project: ""
 url_source: ""